chopdicemince/chopdicemince.github.io/_posts/2018-08-21-eiffel-bertrand-meyer.md

 # What is "Design by Contract"?

 "[Design by Contract](https://www.eiffel.com/values/design-by-contract/)" is a trademark.
 It is an analogy used by Eiffel.
-If one piece of code uses another piece of code, then we can think of this situation as a client receiving a product from a supplier.
-The client and seller must satisfy a contract:
+If one piece of code uses another piece of code, then we can think of this situation as a client's using a supplier.
+The client and seller use a contract.
+The following text is from [The Power of Design by Contract™](https://www.eiffel.com/values/design-by-contract/):

->    The supplier must provide a certain result (obligation) and is entitled to expect that the client has satisfied the requisite conditions (benefit).
+>    The supplier must provide a certain result (obligation) and is entitled to expect that the client has satisfied the requisite conditions (benefit).\
+>
 >    The client must satisfy these conditions (obligation) and is entitled to get the result (benefit).
+>
 >    Both parties must satisfy certain general laws and regulations, applying to all contracts.

 # What is Eiffel Studio?